NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

-  other multifamily buffer space  Multifamily Buffer Boundary         Avg of conditioned space/outside; min of 50F  SFA/MF only other non-freezing space        Non-Freezing Space                  Floats with outside; minimum of 40F           SFA/MF only other exterior                  Water heater outside                Weather data                                  Any exterior wall                   Ducts in exterior wall              Avg of living space/outside                   Any under slab                      Ducts under slab (ground)           EnergyPlus calculation                        Any roof deck                       Ducts on roof deck (outside)        Weather data                                  Any
+  other multifamily buffer space  Multifamily Buffer Boundary         Avg of conditioned space/outside; min of 50F  SFA/MF only other non-freezing space        Non-Freezing Space                  Floats with outside; minimum of 40F           SFA/MF only other exterior                  Water heater outside                Weather data                                  Any exterior wall                   Ducts in exterior wall              Avg of conditioned space/outside                   Any under slab                      Ducts under slab (ground)           EnergyPlus calculation                        Any roof deck                       Ducts on roof deck (outside)        Weather data                                  Any
   ==============================  ==================================  ============================================  =============